aryonoco/yabb/README.md

 ## AI/LLM Disclosure

-Parts of this project were developed with LLM/AI assistance.
-The LLLM agents helped with:
-- Documentation
-- Boilerplate and repetitive code patterns
-- Test scaffolding
+This project was developed with significant LLM involvement.
+I'm a systems architect by trade, not a programmer.
+I designed the core logic, made technical decisions and directed development, but AI/LLM tools generated most of the code.

-All LLM-generated code was reviewed, tested, and modified by a human.
-The core logic, architecture decisions, and BTRFS integration are written by me.
+All code was reviewed, tested, and iterated on by me.
+The design choices (Result types over exceptions, functional patterns, safety configuration, etc) are mine.
+The Nim syntax is not.
+I'm publishing this because it works for me, not because of how it was written.

 ## License